Shichi Sudoku Help

 Solve One Cell

-This option will show you the possible numbers for each unsolved cell using the most basic logic technique.
-It does this by looking at what numbers are already present in the same block, row and column.
+This option will show you the possible numbers for each unsolved cell using the logic techniques relevant for the difficulty level.

 Solve the puzzle and shows the completed solution.